Richard Ortoli of Ortoli Rosenstadt: The Power of Flexibility; How I Was Able To Pivot To A New Exciting Opportunity Because Of The Pandemic

 I performed military service as a reserve officer in the French Air Force.
 I was lucky enough at the age of 22 to have been 1 out of 125 young men accepted to the reserve officer’s Academy for a 4-month training course.

-However, this still left me without a post.
-I came to learn that the only posting that had any semblance of appeal was on the very same base where I had done my basic training and where I had just experienced an unhappy few months!
-I was even more disappointed when that sunk in.
+However, this still left me without a posting.
+I found out that the only posting that had any semblance of appeal was on the very same base where I had done my basic training and where I had just experienced an unhappy few months as a lowly private!

-I went to see the commander of the Academy to complain.
+When that sunk in, I was very disappointed and I went to see the commander of the Academy to complain.
 He told me that my disappointment was mistaken and that, in fact, of all the available choices, this would be the most enriching in every respect.
-In fact, it was.
+Indeed, it was.
 As the “permanent” officer in the recruit training center (the flying crew officers rotated in and out every two months), I was responsible, at the age of 22, for 450 young recruits and a staff of over 40 NCOs.
 It was a crash course in every aspect of human existence.